-Disruptive innovation is the concept of new ideas dramatically and successfully changing the status quo.
+Disruptive innovation is the concept of a big new idea dramatically and successfully changing the status quo.
 A new idea catches on like wildfire, wipes out the competition, and forever changes the landscape.

 Innovative disruption is exciting, captivating, and naturally receives a lot of attention.
 The drama of David slaying Goliath has captured our collective imagination for generations and we are naturally fascinated by the triumph of an underdog.

-The finding from the research is reinforced by the fact that there are only a few common stories of disruptive innovation.
-How many times have you heard the story of iTunes disrupting the music industry?
-The iTunes story is repeatable and familiar because it is one of the few modern stories of disruptive innovation there is to tell.
+There are only a few common stories of disruptive innovation.
+How many times have you heard this story of iTunes disrupting the music industry?
+It’s repeatable and familiar because it is one of a handful of such modern examples of disruptive innovation.

-To use a baseball analogy, we think of disruptive innovation as a homerun.
-A homerun is an admirable goal and a real possibility.
-However, if a baseball team only focuses on homeruns, they can lose the game.
+To use a baseball analogy, we think of disruptive innovation as a home run.
+A home run is an admirable goal and a real possibility.
+However, if a baseball team focuses only on home runs, they are likely to lose the game.

-The Smith Brain Trust research supports the idea that homeruns are rare, impossible to predict and a misleading focus.
-Therefore, we believe in the importance of creating conditions that allow for frequent singles, doubles, or triples to occur.
-By focusing simply on getting on base, an organization not only achieves innovation more frequently but is more assured of moving forward.
+A smarter approach is to create conditions that allow for frequent singles, doubles, or triples to occur.
+By focusing simply on getting on base, an organization not only achieves innovation more frequently, but is also more assured of moving forward.

 So what are the conditions for a realistic steady stream of innovation?
-We believe it all comes down to the right leadership, and we believe in developing innovative leaders who understand:
+We believe it all comes down to the right leadership, and we believe in creating a culture of innovation and developing innovative leaders who understand:

 - Innovation is a team effort.
-Contrary to what stories sometimes convey, innovation in organizations is almost never the result of a lone inventor — the dramatic homerun by an all-star batter.
-Instead, innovation is a result of cross-functional teams cooperating, collaborating and sharing a vision.
+Contrary to what stories sometimes convey, innovation in organizations is almost never the result of a lone inventor — the dramatic home run by an all-star batter.
+Instead, innovation is a result of cross-functional teams cooperating, collaborating and sharing a vision, participating in innovation no matter where they sit in the organization.
 Valuing, involving, and leading multiple perspectives are at the heart of successful innovative leadership.

 - Innovation does not happen in a silo.
-Instead, innovation happens when boundaries are spanned and silos are connected and forged together.
+Instead, innovation happens when boundaries are spanned, collaboration occurs, and silos are connected together.
 Boundary spanning creates a web to capture multiple innovative possibilities and turn possibility into reality.

 - Balance the tension between managing the day-to-day business while driving for improvement and reinvention.
-Navigating the polarities of existing business and new ideas is both the art and practice of a successful innovative leadership.
+Navigating the polarities of existing business and new ideas is both the art and practice of successful leadership of continuous innovation.

 Theories come and go.
 Fantastic glory comes infrequently and quickly fades.
 What remains a constant is the importance and value of great leadership.
-Great leadership is what sustains innovation — both the base hits and the homeruns necessary to win the game.
+Great leadership is what sustains continuous innovation, which will help win the game.